SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-We have reduced the string to `expr`.
-We now restart the automaton with `expr` as the input.
-The stack looks like this after reading `expr`.
+We have reduced the string to "expr".
+We now restart the automaton with "expr" as the input.
+The stack looks like this after reading "expr".

 <div>
   $$